-The Congress was built for the Lubliner & Trinz chain.
+The 2,904-seat Congress Theater was built for the Lubliner & Trinz chain.
 On its opening day, September 5, 1926, there were parades, band concerts, and a bathing beauty contest.
-The first movie shown at the Congress was “Rolling Home”, a Reginald Denny comedy, as well as five vaudeville acts.
-In November 1929, the Congress was taken over by the Balaban & Katz chain.
+The first movie shown at the Congress Theater was “Rolling Home”, a Reginald Denny comedy, as well as five Orpheum vaudeville acts.
+It was equipped with a Wurlitzer 4 manual 20 ranks organ.
+In November 1929, the Congress Theater was taken over by the Balaban & Katz chain.

-In the 1970’s, the Congress was renamed Teatro Azteca, and screened Spanish-language films.
-Movies continued to be shown at the Congress through the 1980’s.
+In the 1970’s, the Congress Theater was renamed Teatro Azteca, and screened Spanish-language films.
+Movies continued to be shown through the 1980’s when it was known as the Vincente Fernandez Theatre.
 By the 1990’s, the theater hosted live Latin acts, boxing matches, and an occasional film.

-In 2000, the theater was threatened by demolition (for proposed condominiums), but the neighborhood rallied to the its defense.
+In 2000, the theater was threatened by demolition (for proposed condominiums), but the neighborhood rallied to the its defence.
 On July 10, 2002, the Congress Theater was declared a Chicago City Landmark.